seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 ## MySQL

-First released in 1995 it is maintained by Oracle Corp and is (at the time of writing) on version 8.0.31.
+[MySQL](www.mysql.com) was first released in 1995 it is maintained by Oracle Corp.
 It is an open source platform with the option to deploy either as a local server solution or cloud based.
 The implementation languages are C and C++ and it runs of a variety of operating systems.
 The system allows access through standard